Saturday, July 28, 2012

 1963: "Tie Me Kangaroo Down, Sport" by Rolf Harris was #1 for a third week on the Easy Listening chart.

-1963: Another of the famous days in the Rock Era, as on this date Peter, Paul and Mary entered the Top 10 with the classic "Blowin' in the Wind".
+1963: Another of the famous days in the Rock Era, as on this date Peter, Paul and Mary entered the Top 10 with the classic "Blowin' In The Wind".

 1965: Gary Lewis & the Playboys had a rather healthy move (40-13) with "Save Your Heart For Me".